Prolonged Exposure Therapy

 ART focuses on how negative images are connected with emotional and physical reactions, whereas other therapies typically focus on the content of the person’s thoughts and emotions.
 Clients do not have to talk about their traumas or difficult life experiences with the therapist.
 ART uses relaxing eye movements and a technique called Voluntary Memory/Image Replacement to reprogram the way in which distressing memories and images are stored in the brain so that they no longer trigger strong physical and emotional reactions.
 Voluntary Memory/Image Replacement (VMR/VIR) is used to process out the old images and restore mental health by replacing it with a more positive image.
 ART also uses metaphors which act as reinforcements for the changes made during treatment.
 The metaphors can lead clients to identify specific tools to help them in their daily lives.
 Overall, the facts of what happened are retained, but the negative images and associated sensations and symptoms are reduced.

 Research is still pending, but eye movements used in ART are believed to have some link to the sort of eye movement seen in REM sleep when the brain is believed to be processing the day’s events.
 We used to believe that memories were fixed but research has found that accessing a memory makes it pliable; it can then be altered by the sort of techniques employed by ART.
-After four to six hours, the memory reconsolidates and the altered (new) memory is store.
+After four to six hours, the memory reconsolidates and the altered (new) memory is stored.